 The History of Art is an exciting and stimulating field of study with a diverse curriculum, a varied set of approaches and a wide application to modern life and the world of work.

-Our staff are also active scholars with a national and international reputation, publishing books and articles on their specialist fields, as well as organising and contributing to conferences and exhibitions in Britain and abroad at venues such as the Royal Academy, the Huntington Library in California, the Martin Gropius Bau in Berlin and the Cleveland Museum of Art.
+Our staff are also active scholars with a national and international reputation, publishing books and articles on their specialist fields.
+They also organise and contribute to conferences and exhibitions in Britain and abroad at venues such as the Royal Academy, the National Gallery, the Huntington Library in California, the Martin Gropius Bau in Berlin, and the Cleveland Museum of Art.
 At the most recent 2008 Research Assessment Exercise, all our research was assessed as being of international significance, with 70% being world-leading or internationally excellent.

 Our History of Art undergraduate degree courses

 History of Art is a way of unlocking the past through material culture and understanding the process of human creativity itself.

 Discover art and visual culture through a broad range of perspectives, such as social history, global art, [more...]

 Undergraduate open day talk